Tender Port

 - ATMs exist but bring cash for small purchases.
 Credit cards accepted but some shops prefer cash for items under €20.

-- If spending full day, combine Portofino morning (cooler, better light) with Santa Margherita afternoon (lunch, shopping, swimming at less crowded beaches).
+- If spending full day, combine Portofino morning (cooler, better light) with Santa Margherita afternoon (lunch, dining, swimming at less crowded beaches).

 Frequently Asked Questions